daniellerch/daniellerch.github.io/stegorank-en.md

 The comparison is organized around the underlying embedding techniques, because many tools implement the same or closely related methods.
 This makes it easier to understand what is actually being evaluated: the tool, the technique behind it, the payload, and the detector used to analyze it.

 <div class="stegorank-updated">
-  <p><strong>Last updated:</strong> 26 June 2026.
+  <p><strong>Last updated:</strong> 7 July 2026.
 This is a living section: results and classifications may change as tools, detectors, and comparison protocols are updated.</p>
 </div>

 <div class="stegorank-paths">